mus-format/mus-dts-go/README.md

 # mus-dts-go
 mus-dts-go provides DTM (**D**ata **T**ype **M**etadata) support for the
 [mus-go](https://github.com/mus-format/mus-go) serializer.
-With the mus-dts-go module, we can encode/decode DTM + data itself.
+With mus-dts-go we can encode/decode DTM + data itself.

 You can find DTM in the MUS format [specification](https://github.com/mus-format/specification#Data-Type-Metadata).